ThisIsJohnBrown/unconference/README.md

     details: string,
     created_by: string, // id of the user who created the session
     tags: array[string],
-    handsRaised: object, // Jitsi info and user details of participants
+    handsRaised: array[object], // Jitsi info and user details of participants
-    questions: object, // Jitsi info and user details of participants
+    questions: array[object], // Jitsi info and user details of participants
     visible: array[string], // Jitsi ids of participants
     kicked: array[string] // Jitsi ids of participants }
 ```

+## Generators

+There are some lightweight generators included for creating an entire conference for testing, mainly using [Faker](https://marak.github.io/faker.js/index.html).

+`node src/generators.js --clearUsers` -- Delete all users, both email and Google authenticated

+`node src/generators.js --clearSessions` -- Delete all sessions

+`node src/generators.js --users=5` -- Generate email authenticated users

+`node src/generators.js --sessions=20` -- Generate sessions within an hour before or after the current time (must have users before running this step)

+## Jitsi

+You will need to be running [this forked version of jitsi-meet](https://github.com/thisisJohnBrown/jitsi-meet).
+This has two specific additions, new commands available in `external_apis.js`.

+`toggleParticipant` - Allows for the hiding of the video panel of participants in TileView.
+Creates a synced panel environment and disables the ability for those toggled off from unmuting.

+`setSpeakerView` - Forces all participants to set the chosen speaker in large video mode.
+Creates a synced presentation environment.

 # Usage